 For example, a reading of 70/45 may indicate that the individual is at risk of being weak and tired, perhaps even likely to faint.
 This information comes directly from the charts.

-Blood pressure readings help doctors to monitor your overall health, yet it is important for doctors to have an accurate number to compare.
+You knowing how to read blood pressure will help your doctors to monitor your overall health, for it is very important to have accurate numbers to compare.

 So having and writing your measurements onto a printable chart will help immensely.
 They may make several recommendations prior to obtaining your blood pressure reading.